markphelps/flipt.io/content/docs/configuration.md

 Flipt supports an in-memory cache to enable faster reads and evaluations.
 Enabling in-memory cache has been shown to speed up read performance by several orders of magnitude.

 {{< hint danger >}}
-Enabling in-memory caching when running more that one instance of Flipt is not advised as it will lead to unpredictable results.
+Enabling in-memory caching when running more that one instance of Flipt is not advised as it may lead to unpredictable results.
 {{< /hint >}}

 Caching works as follows: